As the name suggests – Rough means not with that much accuracy (-50% to +50% )

 How to make ROM Estimate?

-Developing ROM estimate takes lot of skill and experience.
+Developing a ROM estimate takes a lot of skill and experience.

-You’ll always need to involve relevant stakeholders and subject matter expert for their opinion on required level of estimation to complete certain milestone.
+You’ll always need to involve relevant stakeholders and subject matter experts for their opinion on the required level of estimation to complete certain milestones.
 And as the term itself describes it is a rough order magnitude i.e. there will be a chance of inaccuracies or the estimations will have limited accuracy.

-ROM estimates can also be made from the available references of similar projects from past.
-For example the total cost to establish new plant with 100 metric tons capacity will almost 2 times of the old plant with 50 metric tons capacity.
+ROM estimates can also be made from the available references of similar projects from the past.
+For example, the total cost to establish a new plant with 100 metric tons capacity will almost 2 times of the old plant with 50 metric tons capacity.

 Tools Used in ROM Estimate

-In general following are main tools & techniques to get to ROM estimate
+In general, the following are main tools & techniques to get to ROM estimate

 - Ball Park estimate